This post may contain affiliate links. Please read my disclosure policy.

 If you love cinnamon honey buns, then this cookie has your name all over it!

-These cookies are really easy to make, too.
-So much so that I made them multiple times throughout the holidays they were so loved!
-Once the ingredients form a soft dough in your mixer, you just form the dough into a ball and then roll into a 13×14-inch rectangle.
+Make the dough.
+Once the ingredients form a soft dough in your mixer, you form the dough into a ball and then roll it into a 13×14-inch rectangle.
 You can then mix your Cinnamon Filling in the same mixing bowl without having to wash it first.
 How easy is that!

-Make sure your butter is at room temperature or a little softer to make the filling spread more easily.
-Beat all ingredients for the filling until light and fluffy then spread the filling over the dough.
-Roll the dough tightly from the bottom edge, wrap it with plastic wrap and freeze for an hour.
-Simply remove the plastic wrap and slice the cookies into 1/4-inch slices and bake until golden brown.
+Make the cookies. then spread the filling over the dough.
+Roll the dough tightly from the bottom edge, wrap it with plastic wrap, and freeze for an hour.
+Simply remove the plastic wrap, slice the cookies into 1/4-inch slices, and bake until golden brown.

 Every recipe in his book is a must-make on my list!